-For purposes of display, transactions deemed by management to be on-going, major or central to the provision of health care services are reported as revenue and expenses.
-Peripheral or incidental transactions are reported as non-operating gains or losses.
+For purposes of display, transactions deemed by management to be ongoing, major or central to the provision of health care services are reported as revenue and expenses.
+Peripheral or incidental transactions are reported as non-operating gains and losses.

 Note 1 - Organization and Summary of Significant Accounting Policies - Continued